Downtown Brooklyn Walking Tour

 10) Fulton Street:

-Traverse the commons and turn right on Duffield Street.
-You will see a row of preserved 19th century townhouses to the right (see Architecture tour for more information), as well as St. Boniface Church.
+Traverse the Commons and turn right on Duffield Street.
+You will see a row of preserved 19th century townhouses to the right as well as St. Boniface Church.
 Turn right onto Fulton Street.
 A long-time shopping epicenter in Downtown Brooklyn, Fulton Street has banned personal automobiles since 1976.
-Today, more than 100,000 people flock to this commercial strip daily to shop at national retailers including Aeropostale and Macy’s, regional chains such as Cookies and Brooklyn Industries, and independent retailers including Mirage Boutique.
+Today, more than 100,000 people flock to this commercial strip daily to shop at national retailers including Macy’s, H&M, Gap, and Aeropostale, regional chains such as Cookie’s and Brooklyn Industries, and independent retailers including Mirage Boutique and Fulton Hot Dog King.
 Head all the way down to the Jay Street intersection, then loop back around.
-You will see several architecturally important buildings that highlight the street’s commercial history, such as the Abraham & Straus Building (400 Fulton St.), Offerman Building (505 Fulton St.) and A.I.
+You will see several architecturally important buildings that highlight the street’s commercial history, such as the Abraham & Straus Building (400 Fulton St.), the Offerman Building (505 Fulton St.), and A.I.
 Namm & Son Department Store building (1 Hoyt St.).